Bill of Ladings (BOLs) are a crucial part of freight shipping, regardless of the mode of transport.

 These are often far more advantageous than issuing the Original Bill of Lading, as it ensures that there’s no risk of documentation being lost.

-Sending physical Original Bill of Ladings can cause delays, especially when shipments have a short travel time, leaving little space for the documents to be couriered.
+Sending physical Original Bill of Ladings can cause delays, especially when shipments have a shorter travel time, leaving little space for the documents to be couriered.

-Get in contact with your supply chain specialists today!
+Get in contact with the McHugh & Eastwood specialists today!